 Dealing With the School Paperwork

 As they are unloading, I first focus on going through each child’s paperwork, which they have placed in my school papers inbox.
-We will look through all of the paperwork together that comes home and we kind of take care of the “filing” as we go through it:
+We will look through all of the paperwork together that comes home and we take care of the “filing” as we go through it…

 For us this process can take around 15-20 minutes in total to go through each child’s folder with them.
 For my older children who also use planners at school to record their homework assignments, we will review the planner too, and talk about how we will complete everything that needs to get done today.

 At this point (unless we are heading right back out the door), some of my children prefer to sit down at the kitchen table and just get all of their homework done.
 So I make sure that I stay in the kitchen (usually I am emptying out lunch and snack bags and loading all of the plastic containers and water bottles into the dishwasher and running it before dinner) so that I am available to help them along, and review their work.
 But some of my children would rather play for awhile first, and I think that should be okay too- as long as that child and I have agreed upon a time when they will come back to and work on their homework.